Existing volunteers can utilize our Maplewood Nature Center Volunteer Portal.

 - Nature Center Representative: Promotes the Nature Center at community events

 - Open Space Monitor: Walks the trails and fill out a monthly report

 - Program Aide: Helps to set up a program, hand out materials, and clean up

 - Receptionist: Greets building visitors, orients them to displays and trails, answers phone

-- Special Projects Person: Shares special skills such as photography, writing, sewing
+- Special Projects Person: Shares special skills such as photography, writing, and sewing

 - Trail Guide: Works with small groups of kids by leading them on trail hikes

-- Ages 11-14 required to volunteer with parent attendance, ages 15-18 requires signed permission slip
+- Ages 11 through 14 required to volunteer with parent attendance, ages 15 through 18 requires signed permission slip

 - Families can volunteer all together!
 Open space monitoring positions and special projects are available for families.

 Call to see if partnering with the Nature Center and the City of Maplewood might be a good fit for your group!
-We’ve had 3rd grade scout groups, school groups, national honors society, college service groups, Garden Clubs, and many others.
+We've had:

 - Clearing hiking trails